mozilla/session-invalidation/docs/deployment.md

 | `SSO_GRANT_TYPE` | The OIDC grant type parameter required to authenticate the application to make requests to the OAuth API. | `client_credentials` | `client_credentials` |
 | `SQS_QUEUE_URL` | The URL of the [AWS SQS Queue](https://aws.amazon.com/sqs/) to which the application will write logs for consumption by MozDef.
 It is generated during deployment. | `!Ref SQSToMozDef` | `!Ref SQSToMozDef` |

-Along with the `domainName` field at the bottom of `serverless.yml`, you will also find:
+Along with the `domainName` field at the bottom of `serverless-dev.yml` and `serverless-prod.yml`, you will also find:

 | Variable | Description | Dev Value | Prod Value |
 | -------- | ----------- | --------- | ---------- |